why Root Inc. [ROOT] is a Good Choice for Investors After New Price Target of $9.46

 Root will host a conference call and earnings webcast to discuss the results tomorrow, Thursday, August 12, at 8:00 a.m.
 Eastern Time, and to provide an update on company operations.
 To listen to the live audio webcast, please visit the News & Events section of Root’s Investor Relations website at ir.joinroot.com.
 A replay will be available on the same website following the call.

-The one-year Root Inc. stock forecast points to a potential upside of 38.27.
-The average equity rating for ROOT stock is currently 2.80, trading closer to a bullish pattern in the stock market.
+The market cap for ROOT stock reached $1.51 billion, with 248.90 million shares outstanding and 66.46 million shares in the current float.
+Compared to the average trading volume of 5.92M shares, ROOT reached a trading volume of 12449736 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-The market cap for the stock reached $1.48 billion, with 248.90 million shares outstanding and 66.46 million shares in the current float.
-Compared to the average trading volume of 5.02M shares, ROOT stock reached a trading volume of 4018921 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Here’s what leading stock market gurus have to say about Root Inc. [ROOT]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ROOT shares is $9.46 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ROOT stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.